 Taking word of mouth online

 The delocalisation of products and services has radically changed the way the world does business.
 Word of mouth marketing has also fundamentally evolved in an online world, so capitalising on the opportunities this creates is key.
 The notion of push and pull marketing ought to be what drives a company’s online presence.
 We have written before about good SEO and the importance of having great content to sell your product via your website.
-Online reviews can appear front and center and make for fantastic, original content for your company’s web presence.
+Online reviews can appear front and centre and make for fantastic, original content for your company’s web presence.

 Getting these reviews has never been easier.
 Amazon, for example, has been a leader in terms of integrating reviews into its services.
 There are a great number of dedicated reviewing platforms that apply to a whole range of industries.
 Take Capterra, a company which specialises in business software.
 They offer a range of categories to browse a specific marketplace of products and present the most popular selections from its community of users and reviewers.
 You can see TutorCruncher standing tall at the top of their Tutoring Software category #humblebrag.

 As with any online marketing and SEO discussion, making the most of Google is imperative.
-Google makes it very straightforward to leave reviews when searching for a specific product/company, with them later appearing front and center in other people’s searches.
+Google makes it very straightforward to leave reviews when searching for a specific product/company, with them later appearing front and centre in other people’s searches.
 This information also shows up on Google Maps.
 As well as this, Google last year added a ‘Reviews from the web’ functionality to complement the reviews made directly from Google.
 Taking data from other reviewing sites serves to drive home just how essential it is to ensure your engagement with this resource of consumer interaction.

 As much as the quality of reviews is important, the quantity of online review content may be of greater importance.
 A user does not necessarily need to trawl through every single review, simply seeing the number of reviews and an average score is enough to have a profound impact on purchasing decisions.
 Raw numbers make a difference, so making it as easy as possible for your users to review to help boost those numbers is your company’s prerogative.
 A steady increase in the number of reviews gives your online presence momentum and contributes to your SEO as, of course, playing the long game is important.
 Furthermore, as reviews are often indexed in reverse chronological order, having recent content for interested consumers to browse contributes to the reviews’ impact.